trailofbits/irene3/challenge-readmes/Chal10VLEppc.md

 ![shows graphv view with load button highlighted](resources/AddPatchDef.png)

-This button will open a filebrowser, select `chal10-ppc-vle-patchset.json` from where it was generated.
+This button will open a file browser, select `chal10-ppc-vle-patchset.json` from where it was generated.

 ![shows file selection menu with load button highlihgted](resources/SelectPatchFile.png)